compujuckel/assettoserver-docs/patreon-docs/plugins/PatreonSpeedTrapPlugin.md

 CustomSpeedTraps:
 ```

+### Custom image overlays

+Images can be completely customized using Lua.
+Source code for the default overlay can be found in the plugin folder `lua/script.lua`.
+This plugin uses ImageMagick (or more specifically [Magick.NET](https://github.com/dlemstra/Magick.NET)) to process images.

 ### Custom Speed Traps

 If you want to use this plugin on maps other than SRP it is possible to define custom speed trap locations.